mrcjbradley/js_project_skeleton/README.md

       devServer: {
         contentBase: "./",
         watchContentBase: true,
-        open: "Google Chrome", // use "chrome" for PC },
+        open: true, // use "chrome" for PC
+      },
     });
     ```